 Sing City is a free music-making group for young musicians (of any genre) aged 13-18 – held every Wednesday during term-time at Band on the Wall in Manchester.
-Due to popular demand, from January 2019 there will be two Sing City sessions each Wednesday evening at:
+Two Sing City sessions take place each Wednesday evening at:

-If you’d like to attend Sing City in the Spring term, please register your place by Wed 9 Jan here.
+If you’d like to attend Sing City in the summer term, please register your place by Mon 10 Apr here.

 Led by a team of professional musicians, you’ll develop skills in: